Afreeca/euro-camp-puzzle/README.md

 Advent of Code is a fun coding challenge that takes place each year, consisting of a series of small puzzles.
 We would like you to complete a part of this challenge to demonstrate your coding style and approach to problem solving.
 The challenge can be found at [https://adventofcode.com](https://adventofcode.com/).
 You will need to connect your GitHub account to participate.

-### Product assumptions

-- First day of the week is Monday

 ### Project directory structure

     ├───cypress/ # cypress end to end tests